dojo/docs/developer/design/loader.rst

   }

 Notice that the loader possibly creates and always memorizes the object dojo.provide returns.
-This is the object returned by dojo.require for an module after it has been resolved.
+This is the object returned by dojo.require for a module after it has been resolved.
 Here are the first few lines of dojo.require (slightly sythesized):

 .. code-block :: javascript